Learning Outcomes

 - Building regulation control is separate from planning permission and focuses on construction standards and safety.

-- Most building works require building regulation approval and a completion certificate.
+- Most building works require building regulation approval and a completion or final certificate (or competent person scheme certificate).

-- The approval process may be via full plans or building notice.
+- The approval process may be via full plans or building notice with local authority, or via an approved inspector/registered building control approver.

-- Local authorities can enforce compliance by notice, prosecution, or injunction.
+- Local authorities can enforce compliance by notice under the Building Act 1984, prosecution, or injunction (no time limit for unsafe works).

-- Buyers and lenders require evidence of compliance in property transactions.
+- Buyers and lenders require evidence of compliance in property transactions; absence of documentation can affect lending and marketability.

-- Indemnity insurance may be used if documentation is missing, but does not cover all risks.
+- Indemnity insurance may be used if documentation is missing, but does not cover all risks and should not be jeopardised by contacting the local authority.

 Key Terms and Concepts